-No-Bullshit Affiliate Promotion Policies
+No-BS Affiliate Promotion Policies

 Every once in a while, I'll promote a product or service here using affiliate links.